 - Your age, activity level and other medical conditions

-- If the dominant or non-dominant hand is affected
+- Whether your dominant or non-dominant hand is affected

 - Your personal goals, home support structure, and ability to understand the treatment and comply with a therapy program

 Medications.
 Medications treat symptoms but cannot restore joint cartilage or reverse joint damage.
-The most common medications for arthritis are anti-inflammatories, which stop the body from producing chemicals that cause joint swelling and pain.
-Examples of anti-inflammatory drugs include medications such as naproxen and ibuprofen.
+The most common medications for arthritis are non-steroidal anti-inflammatory drugs (NSAIDs), which stop the body from producing chemicals that cause joint swelling and pain.
+Examples of NSAIDs include naproxen and ibuprofen.

-Glucosamine and chondroitin are widely advertised dietary supplements or "neutraceuticals."
+Glucosamine and chondroitin sulfate are widely advertised dietary supplements or neutraceuticals.
 Neutraceuticals are not drugs.
-Rather, they are compounds that are the "building blocks" of cartilage.
+Rather, they are compounds that are the building blocks of cartilage.
 They were originally used by veterinarians to treat arthritic hips in dogs.
-However, neutraceuticals have not yet been studied as a treatment of hand and wrist arthritis.
+However, neutraceuticals have not yet been studied as a treatment for hand and wrist arthritis.
 (Note: The U.S. Food and Drug Administration does not test dietary supplements.
 These compounds may cause negative interactions with other medications.
 Always consult your doctor before taking dietary supplements.)

 Injections.
 When first-line treatment with anti-inflammatory medication is not appropriate, injections may be used.
 These typically contain a long-lasting anesthetic and a steroid that can provide pain relief for weeks to months.
-The injections can be repeated, but only a limited number of times, due to possible side effects, such as lightening of the skin, weakening of the tendons and ligaments and infection.
+The injections can be repeated, but only a limited number of times, due to possible side effects, such as lightening of the skin, weakening of the tendons and ligaments, damage to the cartilage, and infection.

 Splinting.
-Injections are usually combined with splinting of the affected joint.
+Arthritic joints can be splinted to limit motion and therefore reduce pain.
 The splint helps support the affected joint to ease the stress placed on it from frequent use and activities.
 Splints are typically worn during periods when the joints hurt.
 They should be small enough to allow functional use of the hand when they are worn.
 Wearing the splint for too long can lead to muscle deterioration (atrophy).
 Muscles can assist in stabilizing injured joints, so atrophy should be prevented.

 If there is any way the joint can be preserved or reconstructed, this option is usually chosen.

-When the damage has progressed to a point that the surfaces will no longer work, a joint replacement or a fusion (arthrodesis) is performed.
+When the damage has progressed to a point where the surfaces will no longer work, a joint replacement or a fusion (arthrodesis) is performed.

-The goal of joint replacement is to provide pain relief and restore function.
+Joint replacement.
+The goal of joint replacement is to provide pain relief and maintain function.
 As with hip and knee replacements, there have been significant improvements in joint replacements in the hand and wrist since these procedures were first performed.

 The replacement joints are made of materials similar to those used in weightbearing joints, such as ceramics or long-wearing metal and plastic parts.
-The goal is to improve the function and longevity of the replaced joint.
+The goal of these materials is to improve the function and longevity of the replaced joint.

-After any type of joint reconstruction surgery, there is a period of recovery.
+After any type of joint surgery, there is a period of recovery.
 Often, you will be referred to a trained hand therapist, who can help you maximize your recovery.
-You may need to use a postoperative splint or cast for awhile after surgery.
+You may need to use a postoperative splint or cast for some time after surgery.
 This helps protect the hand while it heals.

-During this postoperative period, you may need to modify activities to allow the joint reconstruction to heal properly.
-Typically, pain medication you take by mouth is also used to reduce discomfort.
+During this postoperative period, you may need to modify activities to allow the joint surgery to heal properly.
+Typically, oral (taken by mouth) pain medication is also used to reduce discomfort.
 It is important to discuss your pain with your doctor so it can be adequately treated.

 Length of recovery time varies widely and depends on the extent of the surgery performed and multiple individual factors.
-However, people usually can return to most if not all of their desired activities in about three months after most major joint reconstructions.
+However, people usually can return to most if not all of their desired activities in about 3 months.

 Increasingly, doctors are focusing on how to preserve the damaged joint.
-This includes getting an earlier diagnosis and repairing joint components before the entire surface becomes damaged.
+This includes confirming the diagnosis earlier in the disease process and repairing joint components before the entire surface becomes damaged.

 Arthroscopy of the small joints of the hand and wrist is now possible because the equipment has been made much smaller.